 The process of creating a DTF entails an automated analysis of the source material in order to generate a representation of a base text.
 This representation contains information about the source text.
 For example, a Statistical DTF can be seen as gathering information about patterns of occurrence (e.g., the frequency of use of certain words or expressions), and language-model based DTFs can be seen as representing morphological and semantic information about tokens that are based on patterns of co-occurrence and stored as dense numerical vectors.
 In fact, producing a DTF is very similar in nature to applying methods like topic modelling or stylometry, with the exception that the process is not continued as it normally would, i.e. by summarizing the transformed data, by visualizing a selection of the data, and by drawing conclusions from it.
 Rather, it stops at an earlier phase.
 This should not be an obstacle to seeing the creation of DTFs as compatible with the legal definition of TDM and the DTF itself as a result of a TDM process.

 Creating DTFs can be a goal of a TDM process.
-For example, finding any keyness analysis supposes, in a first step, to collect the frequency and/or dispersion information about all the different words found in a corpus, which is essentially information about how the frequency of a given word evolved over time may require creation of Statistical DTFs.
+For example, any keyness analysis supposes, in a first step, to collect the frequency and/or dispersion information about all the different words found in a corpus, which is essentially information about how the frequency of a given word evolved over time may require creation of Statistical DTFs.
 Certain research questions may also entail creation of Transformational DTFs, for example:

 1. In order to compare the semantic similarity of words in texts, a static word embedding model can be trained and then applied for the comparison.